MitsukiPython/Purple-Edge-Ramsey-Theory/README.md

 Description: This project introduces the novel concept of purple edges, edges which can form a blue or red subgraph into Julia.
-It will computationally verify certain theorems with Julia.
+The coding part of it is not developed as I decided to focus on the mathematics aspect.